hugopukito/golang-fixture/README.md

 - Add * to multiply base on multiple entities the entity (like getting all entities starting with dog*, create entities for each one)

-- Do loading bar when lots of entities that take more that 1s to create

 - Add primary key

 - Add more drivers (now only mysql)